Should I set up as a sole trader or limited company?

 What is a limited company?

-If you choose to be a sole trader or other non-limited business, your personal assets (house, car, that new iPhone you bought last week!) are potentially at risk if your company fails.
+If you choose to be a sole trader or other non-limited business, your personal assets (house, car, etc.) are potentially at risk if your company fails.
 But for a limited company, there is an element of protection.
-As long as your business is operated legally and within the terms of the Companies Act then your personal assets are not at risk.
+As long as your business is operated legally and within the terms of the Companies Act, then your personal assets are not at risk.

 On paper, therefore, the option to ‘go limited’ seems obvious, but before you make that decision, you need to weigh up the pros and cons.
 Here are some questions which our customers have asked us over the years, along with some answers which we hope you will find useful:

-If profits are above £25k per year you may well benefit, however even if your profits are lower it’s probably still worth having a chat with an accountant as they are able to find ways to make your company more tax efficient.
-Our Take Home Pay Calculator will show you how much you can earn by going limited
+If profits are above £25k per year you may well benefit from going limited; however even if your profits are lower it’s probably still worth having a chat with an accountant as they are able to find ways to make your company more tax efficient.
+Our Take Home Pay Calculator will show you how much you can earn by going limited.

-2. Will it be easier to get a mortgage or a loan?
+Is a sole trader mortgage easier to get than a limited company mortgage or loan?

-The administration isn’t difficult or particularly time-consuming but it is easy to miss tax saving opportunities, for example, would your business be better on the standard VAT scheme or the Flat Rate Scheme and what’s the most tax efficient way to take money out of your company?
+The administration isn’t difficult or particularly time-consuming but it is easy to miss tax-saving opportunities, for example, would your business be better on the standard VAT scheme or the Flat Rate VAT Scheme, and what’s the most tax-efficient way to take money out of your company?
 This is where it’s useful to have a good accountant they will also make sure you never miss a tax deadline and incur penalties.

 You also have the option to leave ‘reserves’ in the company to help with future growth and development (remember, with a limited company you only pay personal tax on the money you take out of the business).
 As a sole trader or partnership, you will be taxed on the profits of the business as they fall, not on what you have drawn from the business which is not as flexible in terms of future tax planning.